-The item response model used to calibrate the items in the MD Mod-HSAs was the three-parameter logistic (3PL) model.
-Currently, this model is used to generate both total test scores and subscores.
-In the past, the total test scores were generated using item-pattern (IP) scoring, and the subscores were created using raw score (RS) to scale score (SS) conversion tables.
-Beginning with the May 2009 administration, subscores have been calculated using IP scoring instead of RS to SS tables.
-This change was implemented to provide consistency in scoring between total test scores and subscores and to mitigate possible confusion due to the use of different scoring methods within the MD Mod-HSAs.
+The item response model used to calibrate the items in the MD Mod-HSAs was the threeparameter logistic (3PL) model.
+Currently, this model is used to estimate both total test scores and subscores.
+Both total test scores and subscores were estimated using itempattern (IP) scoring.
 Total test results in the scale score metric are reported to students.
 Subscores are not reported to students but are aggregated at the classroom level to provide teachers and administrators with information about student performance in each of the subscore categories.

 The MD Mod-HSA forms are constructed using pre-equated item parameters.
-When pre-equated item parameters are used, the parameters are not estimated following an administration; instead, existing bank parameters are used to produce student scores.
+When preequated item parameters are used, the parameters are not estimated following an administration; instead, existing bank parameters are used to produce student scores.
 Using this approach, scores can be calculated and assigned to students immediately after their answer documents have been processed.

-All technical support and analyses were carried out in accordance with both the ETS Standards for Quality and Fairness (2002) and the Standards for Educational and Psychological Testing, issued jointly by the American Educational Research Association, American Psychological Association, and National Council on Measurement in Education (1999).
+All technical support and analyses were carried out in accordance with both the ETS Standards for Quality and Fairness (2002) and the Standards for Educational and Psychological Testing, issued jointly by the American Educational Research Association, American Psychological Association, and National Council on Measurement in Education (AERA, APA, & NCME, 1999).

 This chapter of the technical report consists of five other sections and one appendix.
 Section 9 describes the procedures used for test construction and administration.
 Section 10 discusses the validity of the MD Mod-HSAs.
 Section 11 describes the scoring procedures and score types.
-Section 12 describes the results of analyses of test reliability and decision consistency and decision accuracy.
+Section 12 summarizes the results of analyses of the test reliability, decision consistency and decision accuracy.
 Section 13 presents summary statistics and descriptive information about student characteristics.
 Appendix 2 provides classical item statistics for each operational form.